-Many people at Messiah College supported the development and maintenance of this website.
+Many people at Messiah University supported the development and maintenance of this website.
 Deans, Chairs of the Biological Sciences Department, staff of the Oakes Museum of Natural History, personnel in Information Technology Services and Web and Digital Marketing all made important contributions.
 I am grateful for the part each played.

 I am very thankful to the members of Eastern Penn Mushroomers (EPM) and other mushroom clubs who readily shared their knowledge of and expertise with fungi during many forays.

 Dr. Volk is a faculty member at University of Wisconsin, La Crosse.
 Dr. Volk played a vital role in the early development of this website.
 For this, I am very thankful.